openenclave/openenclave/.jenkins/infrastructure/docker/dockerfiles/linux/azurelinux3/MHSM_PREVIEW.md

 - `TAG_LATEST=false` for validation builds
 - `PUBLISH=false` to skip promotion and version metadata, or `PUBLISH=true` to promote the image and update `DOCKER_IMAGES.md`

 The parent pipeline forwards the preview flag to `/Private/Infrastructure/Linux-Docker-Container-Build`.
-That job builds and pushes both `oetools-azl3:<versioned-tag>` and `openenclave-mhsm-azl3-openssl35:<versioned-tag>`, then archives `openenclave-azl3-openssl35-<versioned-tag>.tar.gz`.
+That job builds and pushes both `oetools-azl3:<versioned-tag>` and `openenclave-mhsm-azl3-openssl35:<versioned-tag>`, then archives `open-enclave-azl3.rpm` and `openenclave-azl3-openssl35-<versioned-tag>.tar.gz`.
 The versioned images are pushed by the build job even when `PUBLISH=false`.

 Before merge, create a temporary Pipeline job or use Jenkins Replay so the job loads `.jenkins/infrastructure/docker/build_linux_docker_images.Jenkinsfile` from `PallabPaul/openenclave:azurelinux3-ci-image`.
 Then run it with: